MUMC-MEDMIC/MACOVID/README.md

 ### Rerun samples

     -i              Input directory
     -o              Output directory
     --cores         Number of threads
-    --cov Set coverage (Default 30)
+    --cov           min coverage per base (default: 30)
     --cluster       Run on a slurm cluster
     --trim_start    trim start of consensus that is not sequenced (default: 54)
-    --trim_end trim end of consensus that is not sequenced (default: 79) --scheme path to scheme directory (default: primer_schemes/EMC/V4) --scheme_prefix prefix of primer scheme (default: nCoV-2019) --min_length minimal length of the reads (default: 300) --max_length maximum length of the reads (default: 700) --majority majority call for vcf filtering (default: 66 (value between 0-100))
+    --trim_end      trim end of consensus that is not sequenced (default: 79)
+    --scheme        path to scheme directory (default: primer_schemes/EMC/V4) --scheme_prefix prefix of primer scheme (default: nCoV-2019) --min_length    minimal length of the reads (default: 300) --max_length    maximum length of the reads (default: 700) --majority      majority call for vcf filtering (default: 66 (value between 0-100))

 To rerun samples from specific folder.
 Input files could be in gz format.
 The output directory and number of cores must be specified.